cerbero90/json-parser/README.md

 > ⚠️ Please note the parameters order of the callbacks: the value is passed before the key.

-Sometimes the sub-trees extracted by pointers are small enough to be kept all in memory.
-We can chain `toArray()` to eager load the extracted sub-trees into an array:
+Sometimes the sub-trees extracted by pointers are small enough to be kept entirely in memory.
+In such cases, we can chain `toArray()` to eager load the extracted sub-trees into an array:

 ```php
 // ['gender' => 'female', 'country' => 'Germany']